David-Amir-18/Dicom-Viewer/README.md

 ## 💻 How to start

 ### Usage :
--After compiling the project , try to load the desired file (M2D ,2D,3D) using the **Open DICOM File** button -Click **View All DICOM Tags** to view all tags
+- After compiling the project , try to load the desired file (M2D ,2D,3D) using the **Open DICOM File** button
+- Click **View All DICOM Tags** to view all tags
--You can use search for a specifec keyword in the tags
+- You can use search for a specifec keyword in the tags

 https://user-images.githubusercontent.com/76264155/172195072-79e177ed-3324-41ba-978c-be8727d757c9.mp4